janusboandersen/slidesright/README.md

 ![Quickly equalize shapes](./img/SmartEqualize.png)

 This is a project from 2013-2014.
-Let me know if there's interest in having an update for 2020+.
+Let me know if there's interest in having an update for 2020+ :dizzy: